cityofaustin/Residential-Permitting/_content/resources/check-permit-status.md

 ---

 If you have already submitted your permit application, it typically takes 15 business days for it to be reviewed.
-There are three ways to check your permit status: [insert tab set The public portal on Austin Build + Connect; on the phone; or by calling your reviewer].
+There are three ways to check your permit status:

+* The public portal on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index),
+* On the phone,
+* Or by calling your reviewer.

 &lt;hr&gt;